-This course is a survey of the major developments in European Civilization from the ancient Middle East, Greece and Rome, medieval period, Renaissance, and Reformation to early modern Europe (mid-1600s).
-Selected political, economic, social, religious, intellectual, and aesthetic elements that form present-day western civilization will be emphasized.
-The course will also emphasize the interchange of ideas between Asia, Africa, and the West, as well as an understanding of our cultural history as essential to the study of other cultures.
+This course is a survey of the major developments in European Civilization from the mid-1600s to the present.
+Selected political, economic, social, religious, intellectual, and aesthetic elements from the scientific revolution to the contemporary world will be considered.
+The impact of revolution, nationalism, and world war upon recent world events will be emphasized.
+The course will also include the interchange of ideas between Asia, Africa, and the West.

 This course emphasizes writing for the media using current industry practices.
 Students will learn writing of script for radio and television broadcasting, audio and video production, and screen play for film style production.